Partially capped frames: what to do?

 - You can leave the frames outside at least 50 or 60 feet from the nearest hive and the bees will clean out the frames and store the nectar in the brood box.
 This requires caution as you don’t want to start a robbing frenzy.

-The most important thing to remember is that if you mix too much wet honey with your crop of cured honey you could ruin the whole thing.
+Just remember: If you mix too much wet honey with your crop of cured honey you could ruin the whole thing.
 So err on the side of caution.

 Rusty